johnmarkschofield/schof.org/content/resilience/2023-california-los-angeles-knife-laws.md

 * You can not open-carry any knife with a blade of three inches or longer, any spring-blade, switch-blade, or snap-blade knife, any ice pick or straight-edge razor.
 * Normal exceptions for work- or recreation-related carrying.

 ### California

 #### [California’s Knife Laws – What You Need to Know](https://www.robertmhelfend.com/criminal-defense/californias-knife-laws/)

+[The American Knife & Tool Institute's California Page](https://www.akti.org/state-knife-laws/california/) has good information as well.

 Unfortunately I was unable to find direct links to regulations, but this summary was useful.

 * No switchblades with blade length longer than 2 inches.
 * Folding knives of any length are legal and may be carried concealed